Julius Evola: Sex and gender roles

 Evola held that "just relations between the sexes" involved women acknowledging their "inequality" with men.
 He quoted Joseph de Maistre's statement that "Woman cannot be superior except as woman, but from the moment in which she desires to emulate man she is nothing but a monkey."
 Coogan wrote, "It goes almost without saying that Evola's views on women were saturated with misogyny."
 Evola believed that the alleged higher qualities expected of a man of a particular race were not those expected of a woman of the same race.
 Evola believed that women's liberation was "the renunciation by woman of her right to be a woman".
-A woman, Evola wrote, "could traditionally participate in the sacred hierarchical order only in a mediated fashion through her relationship with a man."
+"A woman", Evola wrote, "could traditionally participate in the sacred hierarchical order only in a mediated fashion through her relationship with a man."
 He held, as a feature of his idealised gender relations, the archaic Hindu sati (suicide), which for him was a form of sacrifice indicating women's respect for patriarchal traditions.
 For the "pure, feminine" woman, "man is not perceived by her as a mere husband or lover, but as her lord."
 Women would find their true identity in total subjugation to men.

-Evola regarded matriarchy and goddess religions as a symptom of decadence, and preferred a hyper-masculine, warrior ethos.
-He was influenced by Hans Blüher; a proponent of the Männerbund concept as a model for his "warrior-band" or "warrior-society".
+Evola regarded matriarchy and goddess religions as a symptom of decadence, and preferred a hypermasculine warrior ethos.
+He was influenced by Hans Blüher, a proponent of the Männerbund ('alliance of men') concept as a model for his "warrior-band" or "warrior-society".
 Goodrick-Clarke noted the fundamental influence of Otto Weininger's book Sex and Character on Evola's dualism of male-female spirituality.
 According to Goodrick-Clarke, "Evola's celebration of virile spirituality was rooted in Weininger's work, which was widely translated by the end of the First World War."
 Evola denounced homosexuality as "useless" for his purposes.
 He did not neglect sadomasochism, so long as sadism and masochism "are magnifications of an element potentially present in the deepest essence of eros."
 Then, it would be possible to "extend, in a transcendental and perhaps ecstatic way, the possibilities of sex."